Susanna Agnelli

-Susanna Agnelli, Contessa Rattazzi (24 April 1922 – 15 May 2009), was an Italian politician, businesswoman, and writer.
+Susanna Agnelli, Contessa Rattazzi (24 April 1922 – 15 May 2009) was an Italian politician, businesswoman, and writer.
 Involved in Italian politics for over twenty years, she was the first woman to be appointed Italian Minister of Foreign Affairs.
 She was also the first Italian minister to be Minister of Foreign Affairs and undersecretary of the same ministry.

 Early life

 Agnelli was born in Turin, the daughter of Edoardo Agnelli and Donna Virginia Bourbon del Monte, a daughter of the Prince of San Faustino and his Kentucky-born wife Jane Allen Campbell.
 Her grandfather, Giovanni Agnelli, founded Fiat S.p.A.
 She is the sister of Gianni Agnelli, who was the head of Fiat until 1996; members of the Agnelli family are still the controlling shareholders of the company.
 Affectionally called Suni, her British governess used to tell her: "Never forget you are an Agnelli."

-During World War II, Agnelli worked at times as a nurse for the Red Cross, and when transport became unobtainable in the postwar chaos she used her connections with Fiat and the Allied military to establish for the Red Cross a fleet of five ambulances with ten drivers to transport injured and sick civilians.
-Having graduated in literature, she received a honorary degree in law from the Mount Holyoke University in 1984.
+During World War II, Agnelli worked at times as a nurse for the Red Cross, and when transport became unobtainable in the postwar chaos, she used her connections with Fiat and the Allied military to establish for the Red Cross a fleet of five ambulances with ten drivers to transport injured and sick civilians.
+Having graduated in literature, she received an honorary degree in law from the Mount Holyoke University in 1984.